tommycs127/yumcha/README.md

 ![type](https://badgen.net/badge/type/Romanization%20engine/cyan)
 ![made-in](https://badgen.net/badge/made%20in/Hong%20Kong/cc3399)

-A phonology-oriented transcription engine for Cantonese and other languages.
+A phonology-oriented transliteration engine for Cantonese and other languages.

 > "Yumcha" is a play on Cantonese words.
 While it traditionally means "drinking tea" (<ruby>飲<rt>jam2</rt>茶<rt>caa4</rt>), it also sounds like a "phonological lookup" (<ruby>音<rt>jam1</rt>查<rt>caa4</rt>).
 > Just as tea brings people together, this engine aims to bridge different transcription and phonetic schemes!